casper-network/docs/source/docs/casper/workflow/delegate.md

 },
 ```

-If your public key and associated amount appear in the `bid` data structure, this means that the delegation request has been processed successfully.
-However, this does not mean the associated validator is part of the validator set, so you need to check the validator status.
+The delegation request has been processed successfully if your public key and associated amount appear in the `bid` data structure.
+However, this does not mean the associated validator is part of the validator set, so you must check the validator status.

 ### Checking Validator Status {#checking-validator-status}

 The auction maintains a field called `era_validators`, which contains the validator information for 4 future eras from the current era.
-An entry for a specific era lists the `PublicKeys` of the active validators for that era along with their stake in the network.
+An entry for a specific era lists the `PublicKeys` of the active validators for that era, along with their stake in the network.

-If a validator is part of the set, its public key will be present in the `era_validators` field as part of the `Auction` data structure.
+If a validator is part of the set, its public key will be in the `era_validators` field as part of the `Auction` data structure.
 We can use the Casper command-line client to create an RPC request to obtain auction information and assert that the selected validator is part of the active validator set.

 ```bash
 casper-client get-auction-info \